incwo/Astral/README.md

 Please note that the **amount which is charged matters**.
 The last two digits [have a special meaning](https://stripe.com/docs/terminal/references/testing).
 For instance, paying an amount of 1.55, will cause an *incorrect PIN* error.

 ## Participate in the development of Astral

+If you find Astral useful, you can help its development by:

+- Implement missing features
+- Test on other models of Readers
+- Add translations
+- Generally, open GitHub issues.

 See [the Development documentation](/docs/Development.md) for a description of the architecture of Astral.